Los Angeles Conducting Institute at Caltech - June 22-26, 2020

 Our artist-faculty, drawn from the rich cultural resources of Los Angeles, will provide special presentations of value to conductors, from their perspectives as internationally-acclaimed composers and performers.

-In our effort to improve access to qualified candidates, financial assistance is available, directed toward the areas of diversity and financial need.
+Financial assistance is available to qualified candidates, directed toward the areas of diversity and financial need.

-Track 3 (Auditor) $400/week, $150/day - Intended for conductors and students of all levels.
+Track 4 (Auditor) - $350/week, $150/day - Intended for conductors and students of all levels.
 Access to all sessions is offered.
 No podium time is provided.
 Prior experience highly recommended.

-For more information, please click on this link to the PDF brochure.
+For more information, please click on this link to the LACI 2020 Brochure.